sagemath/sagewiki_to_gh-2022-10-10/sd2-topics.md

+==Discussion topics==

+* SAGE-Maxima interface

+* SAGE-GAP interface

+* SAGE-Singular interface

-Brainstorm about how a "SAGE Foundation" will work during SAGE Days.
+* Brainstorm about how a "SAGE Foundation" will work during SAGE Days.

-Some ideas:
+  * Some ideas:

-1. news announcements (say to local/campus newspapers).
-I send out a GAP newsletter.
-It's a pain and I think a waste of time but a few people really appriciate it and think it is great.
+   1. News announcements (say to local/campus newspapers).
+I (=wdj) send out a GAP newsletter.
+It's a pain and sometimes I think a waste of time but a few people really appreciate it and think it is great.
 The Foundation could be responsible for such things.
 University administrators read the local/campus papers and it does not hurt to just inform people of what is going on, especially when it is of general interest.

    2. I'm talking informally with various people about preinstalling SAGE on all (approx 1200) freshman PCs next year.
 In this case, an official organization might be helpful.
-Also, it would be nice if a windows test suite was available (beyond the sage -testall).
+Also, it would be nice if a windows test suite was available (beyond the "sage -testall").
 Something like a short list of tasks to check that the Notebook is working properly, for example.
    If a single person is installing, then sage-suport is fine.
 If a college or organization is installing or using SAGE for somethign, a Foundation might be more appropriate.

    3. Funding for using SAGE in teaching could go through the SAGE foundation.